Procedure for Purchasing Sheep:

 - Transportation If they are to be transported across state lines, the lambs will need a veterinarian exam and health certificate.
 I will have this done at my expense, but any additional required testing specific to your state is the responsibility of the buyer at the buyer's expense.
 If you are not sure which tests are required to import sheep to your state, please ask your local veterinarian.
 Click here for a website that also may be helpful with state to state transportation.
 Typically, the health certificate is only good for 30 days so if your plans change to pick up your lamb, you will responsible for paying for another exam if that is necessary.
 We do not allow our sheep to be shipped by plane so other arrangements will need to be made.
 Also, if transporting in the back of a pickup, a cover over the pen (such as a tarp) is needed to provide shade from the sun and shelter from the wind.
 Most buyers transport the lambs inside their vehicles using large dog crates, which works very well.

-- Timing We will plan our lambing to start around the middle of March.
+- Timing We will plan our lambing to start around the end of March.
 Since we like to give our lambs the best opportunity for a healthy, happy, natural start in life, we leave them with their mothers until they are at least 8 weeks of age (weaning age).
-Most lambs leave for their new homes in mid-May or June.
+Most lambs leave for their new homes in June.

 - Bottle Lambs I do not sell bottle lambs before they are 8 weeks old.
 Although they are more labor-intensive to raise, I would rather have a healthy 8 week-old leave here for their new home, than a broken-hearted person calling me with tragic news.
 (Bottle lambs are very vulnerable to health problems during those first weeks.)
 If you want a lamb that has been a bottle baby, that may be possible, but the lamb will not have been raised as a "house pet".
 They continue to live with the flock.
 Also, some of my most friendly adult sheep were not bottle babies...so you can be assured that the time you spend interacting with your new lamb is of much more importance.